mozaik-association/mozaik/docs/Petition_module.md

 ## Recognition of partner

+When a person participates to the petition, the module allows to detect, on the basis of several criteria, if the participant already exists in the list of contacts or not.
+If the latter does not exist, a contact form is created for him.

+!!! asbtract "The goal of partner recognition"

+    This feature allows you to expand your organisation's list of contacts and then recontact them for other petitions, events, surveys...

 ## Milestones

 The module allows you to add different milestones (target number of signatures) to be reached for each petition.